MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp.md

 ### MainPage.xaml.cs

 This is the functional class for the main page and it is the heart of the example.
-Please refer to the code comments, and review the different methods that are designed to walk you through PlayFab+Hello register and login.
-The easiest approach to start learning the code is to review the methods that are triggered by the corresponding buttons: **RegisterRequest** and **LogInRequest**.
+Please refer to the code comments, and review the different methods that are designed to walk you through **PlayFab+Hello** register and login.

+The easiest approach to start learning the code is to review the methods that are triggered by the corresponding buttons:

+- **RegisterRequest**
+- **LogInRequest**.

 ```csharp
 using System;